 2. Change your “one-size- fits-all” approach: All learners are not created equal.
 Therefore, a one-size-fits-all training program doesn’t work.
 That approach leaves people behind.
 Programs should draw on the experience of those who can enhance training by playing to those strengths of people in the classroom.
-Encourage “veteran” trainees to share their insights and service success secrets, or by pair them up with a true rookie during training exercises (this engages the former while shortening the learning curve of the latter).
+Encourage “veteran” trainees to share their insights and service success secrets, or by pair them with a true rookie during training exercises (this engages the former while shortening the learning curve of the latter).

 3. Bring “the job” to the training room: In most companies, learners are held hostage in the training room for the duration of the training class.
-New employee training programs range anywhere from 2-5 weeks in a classroom for eight hours a day.
+New employee training programs range anywhere from two to five weeks in a classroom for eight hours a day.
 Then they are pushed to the floor and expected to know how to do their job effectively.
 Take some time to integrate “the job” into the classroom.
 Allow time for learners to “job shadow” based on the topics you’re covering in the classroom.
-You can easily provide a worksheet or game on things to look for, listen for, and watch while they are seeing their job in action.
+You easily can provide a worksheet or game on things to look for, listen for, and watch while they are seeing their job in action.